DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 *Figure 2.
 Breakdown of PCI-DSS version 3.0 SAQ types as a function of merchant activities.*

-For the purposes of a typical Drupal eCommerce site, the SAQ A, A-EP, C, and D are the most relevant types<sup>[A](#footnote-A), [B](#footnote-B)</sup>.
+For the purposes of a typical Drupal eCommerce site, the SAQ A, A-EP, and D are the most relevant types<sup>[A](#footnote-A), [B](#footnote-B)</sup>.
 It is also extremely important to understand which type the system falls into because there is a large difference in time, effort, risk, and expense in achieving compliance.

 ![](images/figures/PCI-typical-costs-per-saq-type.png "Approximate PCI compliance costs per SAQ type.
 Factors include audits ($30,000-$100,000), time spent meeting each requirement, etc.")